-PlanetScope
+PlanetScope Overview

-last updated: February 05, 2024
+last updated: October 24, 2024

 PlanetScope, operated by Planet, is a constellation of approximately 130 satellites, able to image the entire land surface of the Earth every day (a daily collection capacity of 200 million km²/day).
 PlanetScope images are approximately 3 meters per pixel resolution.

-Constellation and sensor overview
+Constellation and Sensor Overview

 The PlanetScope satellite constellation consists of multiple launches ("flocks") of Dove satellites.
 On-orbit capacity is constantly improving in capability and quantity, with technology improvements deployed at a rapid pace.
 Each satellite is a CubeSat 3U form factor (10 cm by 10 cm by 30 cm).